aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-collaborative-excel-editor/_index.md

 ---
-title: how to build a collaborative Excel editor with GridJs
+title: How to Build a Collaborative Excel Editor with GridJs
 type: docs
 weight: 260
 url: /java/aspose-cells-gridjs/how-to-build-collaborative-excel-editor/
-keywords: GridJs,collaborative,excel editor,spreadsheet,java
+keywords: GridJs, collaborative, excel editor, spreadsheet, java
 description: This article introduces how to build a collaborative Excel editor using Aspose.Cells.GridJs for Java.
 aliases:
   - /java/aspose-cells-gridjs/collaborative-editor/